 Doctors Without Borders (MSF) teams responded to all these crises, and other emergencies around the world, during the year, with a workforce of approximately 65,000 people – around 80 percent of whom were hired in the countries where we work.

-Deteriorating situation for people and relief providers
+The deteriorating situation for people and relief providers

-Living conditions, including access to medical care, significantly deteriorated for many people in countries across the Sahel region – especially Mali, Niger and Burkina Faso – during 2019.
+Living conditions, including access to medical care, significantly deteriorated for many people in countries across the Sahel region – especially Mali, Niger, and Burkina Faso – during 2019.
 Armed groups and intercommunity violence have made parts of the region extremely insecure and forced people to flee their homes.

 MSF provided care to address the immense medical needs, including worrying levels of malnutrition and malaria, particularly among children.
 However, intense violence and the ever-present threat of abductions meant that it was no longer safe for our teams to work in some areas.

-In northwest and southwest Cameroon, where violence between government forces and separatist armed groups escalated sharply, MSF teams extended their activities.
+In the northwest and southwest Cameroon, where violence between government forces and separatist armed groups escalated sharply, MSF teams extended their activities.
 The conflict has displaced over 500,000 people since 2016, leaving them in dire need of humanitarian assistance.

 In Yemen, where the war entered its fifth year, people are still dying from preventable diseases, due to the collapse of both the economy and the health system.
 An MSF report released in 2019 showed that a significant number of expectant mothers and sick children had died because of the delay in receiving care.

 In the Central African Republic (CAR), there were numerous attacks against civilians and civilian infrastructure in 2019.
 In late May, gunmen shot dead more than 50 people they had brought together under the pretence of organising a community meeting.

 Millions of people driven from their homes in war-torn Syria are still living in unsafe and precarious conditions in camps.
-Our efforts to deliver assistance to them were severely hampered in 2019, not only by insecurity, but also by administrative challenges.
+Our efforts to deliver assistance to them were severely hampered in 2019, not only by insecurity but also by administrative challenges.

-MSF is working on obtaining registration to work in Syria and has not been authorised by the government of Syria to have direct access in some areas.
+MSF is working on obtaining registration to work in Syria and has not been authorized by the government of Syria to have direct access in some areas.
 Part of our medical aid supplies for northern Syria are normally routed through Turkey, a country in which we haven’t been able to renew our registration, rendering the provision of support for our Syrian operations significantly more challenging.

 In October, due to the Turkish military operation in northeast Syria, we were forced to reduce our presence or withdraw teams from several locations, including Tal Kocher, leaving vulnerable people with limited access to healthcare.
-Ain Issa displaced persons camp was entirely dismantled, leaving people to seek safety once again.
+Ain Issa displaced person camp was entirely dismantled, leaving people to seek safety once again.

 Against all odds, we still maintain a presence in Syria and try to provide assistance where possible; much of our work is in supporting medical networks and local hospitals, which are able to provide some level of care to people.

 Responding to epidemics

 Large-scale measles outbreaks swept across several countries during 2019, resulting in thousands of deaths.
-DRC was particularly hard hit, with 310,000 cases reported and around 6,000 deaths, threequarters of them children under the age of five.
+DRC was particularly hard hit, with 310,000 cases reported and around 6,000 deaths, three-quarters of them children under the age of five.

 Yet the epidemic has attracted very little international attention and funding; by August, only R41.53 million out of the required R149.50 million had been raised for the UN-led response plan.
 In DRC, MSF launched activities in 16 provinces, vaccinating over half a million children and treating more than 30,000 patients.

 Our teams continued to tackle the disease in North Kivu and Ituri provinces but insecurity and the failure to gain people’s trust impeded activities.
 Two of the Ebola treatment centres we ran in North Kivu were attacked and burned down within days of each other in February.

 Responding to natural disasters

 In March, a weather system dumped heavy rain on Malawi, leading to severe flooding, before heading out to sea and developing into Cyclone Idai, which hit Mozambique first, and then Zimbabwe.
-Around 80 per cent of Beira town in Mozambique was destroyed in the storm.
+Around 80 percent of Beira town in Mozambique was destroyed in the storm.

-In October, parts of South Sudan, Sudan and Somalia were severely affected by floods.
+In October, parts of South Sudan, Sudan, and Somalia were severely affected by floods.
 South Sudan was hard hit, with hundreds of thousands of people displaced and unable to meet their most basic needs.
 The price of food tripled, making it unaffordable for many.

 Assistance to migrants and asylum seekers

 While MSF was able to resume our Mediterranean search and rescue operations in August with a new boat, the Ocean Viking, thousands of migrants were trapped in Libya in a context of increasing violence.
 When conflict broke out in Tripoli in early April, many remained locked up and abandoned in detention centres.

 In Europe, governments continue to sit on their hands while migrants trying to flee Libya are picked up and returned there by EU-funded Libyan coastguards, and thousands of people languish in miserable conditions on the Greek islands.

 Medical advocacy in action

-During the last two decades, the Access Campaign’s advocacy work for more affordable and accessible drugs has enabled MSF to scale up treatment for a number of diseases, including HIV, hepatitis C and tuberculosis.
+During the last two decades, the Access Campaign’s advocacy work for more affordable and accessible drugs has enabled MSF to scale up treatment for a number of diseases, including HIV, hepatitis C, and tuberculosis.